jasonmtroos/ccwarcs/README.md

 of `0.3` may cause the index server to refuse your requests.

 The `cache` option determines where calls to the index server and web page archives will be cached on the local file system.
-The ccwarcs package is designed to minimize file downloads, which are very slow and makes extensive use of caching.
+Accessing the index server and downloading WARCS over the internet is slow.
+The ccwarcs package minimizes downloads by caching both of these.

 The function `cdx_fetch_list_of_indexes` will retrieve the current, complete list of available crawl archives.
 Avoid calling this function